menandmice/micetro_docs/guides/user-manual/access_control.rst

 * Users and groups can be assigned to roles.

-* Groups can contain users
+* Groups can contain users.

-* Groups cannot contain groups
+* Groups *cannot* contain groups.

-* Users and groups can be assigned to any number of roles
+* Users and groups can be assigned to any number of roles.

 .. _administrator: